English: Reading & Phonics

 The School also uses the SfA (Success for All) reading programme.
 Children in EYFS learn systematic phonics through the PA Essentials programme (which derives from the Fast Track phonics programme from SfA) then move into Kinder Roots, reading decodable texts and learning comprehension skills.
 Supported reading encourages the children to learn sight vocabulary and story structure and occurs 4x 15 minute sessions each week.
 SFA which improves our pupils’ skills, fluency and confidence in all aspects of literacy; raises self-esteem, developed social skills and establishes a culture of co-operative learning.
 For more information please read the attached SFA Brochure.

-From Years 1-6, children are set across the school and take part in four 60 minute SfA lessons straight after Guided Reading.
+From Years 1-6, children are set across the school and take part in four 60 minute SfA lessons straight after Assembly.

 In Year 1, children work in SfA’s ‘Roots’: a phonics based scheme, learning to decode texts and practise comprehension skills through decodable texts.
 They receive daily phonics tuition using the Fast Track phonics programme from SfA.
 They sit Phonics Screenings Tests in the Summer.
 Decodable books take the onus out of decoding the text and children are able to explore comprehension skills fully.
 They also study ‘real books’ alongside phonic readers to promote comprehension skills and groups are small so reading skills and tuition is matched to the ability of the group.